 Non-Working Fellowships and Traineeships

-This is an award made to assist students in the pursuit of additional training that enhances or complements the traditional curricular and research training provided by degree-granting graduate programs.
-Non-working traineeships are typically awarded to cohorts of students participating in federally-funded institutional training grants, though individual non-working traineeships also exist.
+These awards assist students in the pursuit of additional training that enhances or complements the traditional curricular and research training provided by degree-granting graduate programs.
+Non-working traineeships are typically awarded to cohorts of students participating in federally funded institutional training grants, though individual non-working traineeships also exist.
 A non-working traineeship provides funds for stipends and 60 percent of the cost of education expenses, in accordance with sponsoring agencies’ published guidelines.
 Examples of non-working traineeships include: NSF NRT and NIH T32.